Alastair joined Darling Associates in 2018 as a Director in the London studio.

 After studying Architecture and Building Engineer at the University of Cagliari, Italy, she went on to work for Massimiliano Fuksas’ architectural practice in Rome.
 While there she worked on international and local projects of different natures, ranging from design competitions to working drawings.
 Her main project achievement was the New European Congress Centre in Rome, which she followed through all the stages of the design process.

-In June 2016, Laura joined Darling Associates and has since worked on a new office building in Bristol and a high profile residential project in central London.
-She was made an Associate in February 2017.
+In June 2016 she joined Darling Associates Architects team and has since worked on a new office building in Bristol and a high profile residential project in central London which is about to be completed on-site.

-Rachael has extensive experience in high end residential projects in Central London including refurbishments of Grade II Listed properties and mixed use developments.
+Rupert has experience in commercial, residential and mixed-use schemes within Central London including extensions and refurbishments of Grade II Listed properties.

-Rachael is currently working on a number of projects at various stages in Central London and Bristol, including 3 Glass Wharf, a new-build office in Temple Quay.
+Rupert is currently working on a number of high profile projects at various stages in Central London.

 Tabby joined Darling Associates in 2006 where she has specialised in the commercial, residential and leisure sectors.
-Her recent works include a number of highend residential projects such as 20 Victoria Gardens in Notting Hill Gate and 140-142 Great Portland Street in Westminster, as well as large-scale office refurbishment projects such as 160 Brompton Road in Knightsbridge.
+Her recent works include a number of high-end residential projects such as 60 Curzon Street, 20 Victoria Gardens in Notting Hill Gate and 140-142 Great Portland Street in Westminster.
+Her experience with large-scale office refurbishment projects includes 160 Brompton Road in Knightsbridge.

 She has experience in a variety of sectors including retail and healthcare and her previous corporate clients include HSBC and Marks & Spencer.

 Thomas joined Darling Associates in 2014, following 5 years at Foster + Partners.
 Since joining, Thomas has been working on a selection of residential projects ranging from affordable to high end, including Ashbridge Street, Woodberry Park and 35 Marylebone High Street.